uber/cadence/tools/cli/README.md

 **Re-use the same workflow id when starting/running workflow**

-The default re-run policy does not allow a workflow execution using the same workflow ID at all.
-Use option `--workflowidreusepolicy` or `--wrp` to change default policy.
+Use option `--workflowidreusepolicy` or `--wrp` to configure workflow id re-use policy.
 **Option 0 AllowDuplicateFailedOnly:** Allow start a workflow execution using the same workflow ID when workflow not running, and the last execution close state is in *[terminated, cancelled, timeouted, failed]*.
 **Option 1 AllowDuplicate:** Allow start a workflow execution using the same workflow ID when workflow not running.
 **Option 2 RejectDuplicate:** Do not allow start a workflow execution using the same workflow ID at all.